 B.) That are bingeable, so they want to actually watch them

 So how do you know what people are really searching for?
 How do you create those first five videos and choose those topics?
-Well, I have a workbook for that, it’s called “The Fast Way To 1K YouTube Subscribers Workbook”.
-Get it here for free.
+Well, I have a workbook for that, it’s called “The Fast Way To 1K YouTube Subscribers” Guide.
+Get it here (updated for 2022).
 So check it out now to get your first 1000 subscribers on YouTube!